safinsingh/ParadoxSE/README.md

 -   Extensive documentation
 -   Lightweight & easily readable
 -   Elegant and organized
--   Uses Python to directly interact directly with system rather that running OS commands (mostly)
+-   Uses Python to directly interact directly with the system rather than running OS commands (mostly)

 ## ✨ In Action